Updated August 11, 2022

 If you have been abandoned in your marriage, then you have faced financial hardships due, in part, to the loss of your spouse's income over the ensuing period.
-All of this will be taken into consideration by the court in determining how your marital property will be divided.
-(Unsure if your property is marital or separate?
-Click here to learn more)
+This factor will be taken into consideration by the court in determining how your marital property will be divided.
+(Find out here if your property is marital or separate.)

 Have You Been Abandoned by Your Spouse?
 Consult an Attorney Today!

 Texas is a no-fault divorce state, and as such, most divorces in Texas are based on irreconcilable differences, referred to as “insupportability” under Texas law.
 Generally, this means that the spouses are unable to get along and want to end their marriage.
 In cases involving insupportability, one spouse files the divorce paperwork to begin the divorce process.

 In some cases, however, the fault does play a role in Texas divorce—such as when your spouse abandons you and your marriage for a significant length of time.
 Divorce is never easy, but a divorce based on abandonment can be especially traumatic.